 A virtual musical event featuring artists from Ireland in support of the all-island peace-building organization, Co-operation Ireland.
 Listen in this Saturday, January 16th at 12:00 PM EST for ‘X the Waves’ (Cross the Waves) virtual musical event in support of the non-profit organization Co-operation Ireland whose mission is to sustain peace by helping to build aRead more..

 By Margy Kinmonth Filmmaker Margy Kinmonth writes about making To The Western World, a film inspired by the paintings of Jack B. Yeats, and how she enticed film director, screenwriter, and actor, John Huston to narrate the film.
-The New York Irish Center will present To The Western World on Tuesday, January 19 at 3:00Read more..
+Get information on the film here and listen to talk-back panel discussion free.
+One of the firstRead more..

 By Tom Deignan In 1957, Martin Luther King.
 Jr. paid a visit to a Tennessee community organizing camp where he heard Pete Seeger perform a revised version of an old gospel tune for the first time.
 Within a decade, “We Shall Overcome” would become an anthem for civil rights marchers from Birmingham to Belfast.
 MartinRead more..